 In accordance with Title IX of the Education Amendments of 1972, 20 U.S.C. § 1681 et seq. and its implementing regulations, 34 C.F.R.
 Part 106, McDaniel College ("McDaniel College" or "the College") does not discriminate on the basis of sex in any of the College's educational programming and activities.

-The College is committed to preserving an educational and employment environment that is free from sexual harassment, sexual assault, dating violence, domestic violence, stalking, gender-based discrimination, and genderbased harassment, in accordance with all applicable state and federal laws including Title IX, Title VII, the United States Department of Education and the 2013 Reauthorized Violence Against Women Act.
-Accordingly, the College maintains comprehensive policies and procedures to ensure that all rights available under Title IX and other applicable laws are upheld.
+The College is committed to preserving an educational and employment environment that is free from gender-based discrimination, gender-based harassment, sexual harassment, sexual violence, and relationship violence and stalking in accordance with Title IX, the United States Department of Education and the 2013 Reauthorized Violence Against Women Act.
+Accordingly, the College maintains comprehensive policies and procedures to ensure that all students, faculty and staff are afforded all of the rights available under Title IX.
+Inquiries concerning the application of Title IX may be referred to the College's Title IX Coordinator at 410-

-Inquiries concerning the application of Title IX may be referred to the College's Title IX Coordinator, Elizabeth Towle at 410-857-2205 or via email to etowle@mcdaniel.edu or to the Office of Civil Rights of the United States Department of Education at: http://www2.ed.gov/about/offices/list/ocr/index.html.
+857-2205 or to the Office of Civil Rights of the United States Department of Education at: http://www2.ed.gov/about/offices/list/ocr/index.html.